Information for those impacted by the Christchurch mosque tragedy

 Rolls-Royce Trent 1000 Engine Maintenance Requirements

-Earlier this year due to a global issue impacting Rolls-Royce Trent 1000 engines that power our Boeing 787-9 Dreamliner fleet, Rolls-Royce, in conjunction with European regulator EASA, advised operators of 'Package C' engine types that earlier than usual maintenance checks were required on a specific part of the engine compressor.
+Due to a global issue impacting Rolls-Royce Trent 1000 engines that power our Boeing 787-9 Dreamliner fleet, Rolls-Royce, in conjunction with European regulator EASA, advised operators of 'Package C' engine types that earlier than usual maintenance checks were required on a specific part of the engine compressor.

 While continuing to get our customers to their destinations has been our first priority, as a result of these maintenance requirements, Air New Zealand has needed to reschedule a number of international services as well as make a limited number of cancellations.